-8) there is a deafening silence on relevant (sheer survival type) topics (perhaps because these research results lack the mentioning of a specific year like 2010, 2020...).
+- 8) there is a deafening silence on - a) relevant (sheer survival type) topics (perhaps because these research results lack the mentioning of a specific year like 2020, 2030...); - b) slowly evolving developments silently passing 'tipping points' (f.i. thaw of permafrost/methane hydrate, biodiversity).